EmmGlezz/EmmGlezz/README.md

 *   🖥️  See my portfolio at [https://emilianogonzalez.dev/](http://emilianogonzalez.dev)
 *   ✉️  You can contact me at [contact@emilianogonzalez.com](mailto:contact@emilianogonzalez.com)
 *   🧠  I'm learning Typescript and Nextjs
-*   🤝  I'm open to collaborating on Any crazy ideas
+*   🤝  I'm open to collaborating on any "crazy" ideas
-*   ⚡  You'll see me as a Fortune 500 CEO one day ;)

 ### Skills
 <p align="left">